 Stuart took the time to learn new skills that would help him in marketing, including ads.
 This helped make himself valuable to publishing companies, who now pay him to do their ads for them.

 This didn’t come easily at first, and he talks about the importance of “failing forward,” meaning learning from your mistakes — in his case, losing $350 on that first Facebook ad campaign.
-But he does credit KDP Rocket with making his AMS ad campaigns much easier for him.
+But he does credit Publisher Rocket with making his AMS ad campaigns much easier for him.

 Bio of the Author in the Case Study: